elinaspr/BA/README.md

 </p> The BA folder includes all code used in the process of my Bachelor thesis.
 The notebook CollocationsPaket is a Jupyter Notebook in Python used to search for collocations in a text file.
 It was applied on the text file output-leicht.txt containing merged texts from a "Deutsch perfekt" Database labelled as "_Leicht" and publsihed from 2017 to 2020.
-The notebook AppliedFunctions contains sueful additional functions when working with CollocationsPaket and analyzing its functioning. </p>
+The notebook AppliedFunctions contains useful additional functions when working with CollocationsPaket and analyzing its functioning. </p>
 </p> <i>CollocationsPaket</i></p>
 <i> To use CollocationsPaket</i>, run the cells in the listed order
 </p> <i>Purpose</i>: The ultimate goal was to find "feste Wendungen" - words that co-appear in a certain combination overly often and